rstacruz/remount/README.md

 ## Installation

-Remount is available through the [npm package repository](https://yarnpkg.com/en/package/remount).
+Remount is available through the npm package repository.

 - Via yarn: `yarn add remount`
 - or npm: `npm install remount`

-Be sure to use the [recommended polyfills](#polyfills) below as well!
+Be sure to use the recommended polyfills below as well. [#](#polyfills)

 ## Usage